jc-handy/CSV/README.md

 # CSV

 ## Description
-Use the csv command to read and write, CSV files.
+Use the csvtool command to read and write, CSV files.
 It's good for changing CSV dialects.

 ## Installation
 If you don't have pipx installed either run `pip3 install pipx`, or if that gives you an "externally-managed-environment" complaint, use whatever package manager is right for your operating system.